California

 Poverty & Diversity

-12% of the population for whom poverty status is determined in California (4.61M out of 38.5M people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+12% of the population for whom poverty status is determined in California (4.61M out of 38.5M people) live below the poverty line, a number that is lower than the national average of 12.4%.
 The largest demographic living in poverty are Females 25 - 34, followed by Females 35 - 44 and then Females 18 - 24.

 The most common racial or ethnic group living below the poverty line in California is Hispanic, followed by White and Other.